CrystalX: High-accuracy Crystal Structure Analysis Using Deep Learning: Abstract

 \section{Abstract}

 {

 Atomic structure analysis of crystalline materials is a paramount endeavor in both chemical and material sciences.
 This sophisticated technique necessitates not only a solid foundation in crystallography but also a profound comprehension of the intricacies of the accompanying software, posing a significant challenge in meeting the rigorous daily demands.
-For the first time, we confront this challenge head-on by harnessing the power of deep learning for ultra-precise structural analysis at the full-atom level.
-To validate the performance of the model, named CrystalX, we employed a vast dataset comprising over 50,000 X-ray diffraction measurements derived from authentic experiments, demonstrating performance that is commensurate with human experts and adept at deciphering intricate geometric patterns.
-Remarkably, CrystalX revealed that even peer-reviewed publications can harbor errors that are stealthy to human scrutiny, yet CrystalX adeptly rectifies them.
-This deep learning model revolutionizes the time frame for crystal structure analysis, slashing it down to seconds.
-It has already been successfully applied in the structure analysis of newly discovered compounds in the latest research without human intervention.
-Overall, CrystalX marks the beginning of a new era in automating routine structural analysis within self-driving laboratories.
+For the first time, we confront this challenge head-on by harnessing the power of deep learning for fully automated routine structure analysis at the full-atom level.
+To validate the performance of the model, named CrystalX, we employed a dataset comprising over 50,000 X-ray diffraction measurements derived from authentic experiments.
+Under a strict temporal validation scheme that separates training and test data by publication time, CrystalX substantially outperformed the automated baseline and adept at deciphering intricate geometric patterns.
+Remarkably, CrystalX revealed that even peer-reviewed publications harbor expert interpretation errors that can evade stringent CheckCIF A/B-level alerts, yet CrystalX adeptly rectifies them.
+It has already been successfully applied in our day-to-day pipeline, enabling fully automated, human-free structure analysis for newly discovered compounds.
+Overall, CrystalX marks the beginning of a new era in automating routine structural analysis within self-driving laboratories. }